-Barron Trump’s Mocker ‘SNL’ Writer Will Not Be Fired?
+Barron Trump’s Mocker: ‘SNL’ Writer Will Not Be Fired?

-Barron Trump was mocked badly by SNL writer, who might not get fired.
-Saturday Night Live writer Katie Rich made a distasteful comment about Donald Trump’s 10-year-old son and has been suspended since then.
+Barron Trump was mocked badly by SNL writer who might not get fired.
+Saturday Night Live writer Katie Rich made a distasteful comment about Donald Trump’s 10-year-old son, and she has been suspended by the network since then.

 On January 20, Rich tweeted, “Barron will be this country’s first homeschool shooter.”